 A PHP Developer in The JavaScript World

-I want to know how to setup a JavaScript project in a proper way.
+How to setup a JavaScript (JS) project in a proper way?
 In this article we create a simple form with a file upload, email sending with attachments and a MySQL database connection.
 We'll use Node.js, Express, Grunt, Jasmine, Bower, Bootstrap and many other libraries.

 - 2021-12-05 Grammar is checked.